-Combining fixed and variable costs, the cost function is:

-TC = \$3,300 + 50% \Total revenue
+Combining fixed and variable costs, the cost function is: TC = 3,300 + 50%Total revenue

-- C. The opportunity cost is the lost contribution margin from the products sold with the flavor that has been replaced. - D. The cost of rent is irrelevant because it will not change with either alternative.
+- C. The opportunity cost is the sales price less the variable costs from the products sold with the flavor that has been replaced. - D. The cost of rent is irrelevant because it will not change with either alternative.